One Major Misconception About Cockapoos Just Got Debunked

 Think Cockapoos are healthier because they’re crossbreeds?
 Learn what the latest research says

 You see them everywhere.
 Your neighbour or mate probably has one.
 Maybe you’re already a pet parent to one and part of the club – or you’ve had at least a fleeting thought about buying or adopting one.
-Yep, we’re talking about the ‘poo’ mixes – Cockapoos, Labradoodles and Cavapoos – becoming the go-to ‘designer’ dog
+Yep, we’re talking about the ‘poo’ mixes – Cockapoos, Labradoodles and Cavapoos – becoming the go-to ‘designer’ dogopens in a new tab.

 Granted, part of the reason they’re so popular is because they’re so damn cute, but there’s also a commonly-held belief that because they’re a mixed breed, they are somehow healthier than purebred dogs.
 It’s ‘advice’ dressed up as a fact that you’ve probably stumbled upon or heard about before.
 But, a new study by the scientists at the Royal Veterinary Collegeopens in a new tab suggests that isn’t the case – in fact, their health is largely the same as their purebred parents.